alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 At some point it started raining, so I retreated to the cover of the station, where I got to see the engines being prepped for the return journey.
 First the drivers topped up the water tanks, then they drove the engines onto a turntable.
-They had to turn them by hand (which looked like quite a workout!), and then they were facing the opposite journey, ready to pull the return journey.
+They had to turn them by hand (which looked like quite a workout!), so the engines were facing the opposite direction, ready to pull the return journey.

-In these pictures you can see the drivers standing next to the trains, so hopefully you get a better sense of scale:
+In these pictures you can see the drivers standing next to the trains, and hopefully you get a better sense of scale:

 <figure class="wide_img grid_3up">
   <div class="left double_height">